 - Leslie J. Hepler, Advisory Board ABAC – Deceased war veteran; see below.

 - William Tanenbaum – Advisor for KOSH 9009 Program ABAC – exists, but owns a mobile home park in Florida.
+Very advanced age, may not be aware his name is being used by the Guberman companies.

 - Agatha Adelman – Director of Quality Program Assessment & Cost ABAC – does not exist.
 Photo was taken from a Russian dating website.

 - Lucy Cocozza-Clark, Kelly Rak, and Jackie Berube – G-PMC Advisory Board – these three women work for Laurel Wire, a company that has close relations with Daryl Guberman.
 A discussion with Ms. Rak, however, revealed she was not aware of their legal liabilities when acting in the role of Advisory Board member, and she may not have been fully aware of the extent of marketing of the Laurel Wire name in the Gubermans’ marketing.
-Is now under investigation for criminal wiretapping due to an illegal phone recording made on their premises by Daryl Guberman.
+Was under investigation for criminal wiretapping due to an illegal phone recording made on their premises by Daryl Guberman.
 All are employed in a wire manufacturing firm, but simultaneously falsely credentialed by Guberman as being Food Safety Inspectors.

 - John Masulli – Food Safety Inspector for FSM22000 program of the National Food Safety Council – Mr. Masulli reported first-hand to Oxebridge that he never worked with Guberman and had no knowledge that his photo and ID was being used in the company’s marketing.